MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-data-categorization.md

 ![Screenshot of Excel showing tabular data to be imported into Power B I Desktop.](media/desktop-data-categorization/datacategorizationtable.png)

-Should Power BI Desktop treat the codes in the **GeoCode** column as an abbreviation for a Country or Region or a US State?
+Should Power BI Desktop treat the codes in the **GeoCode** column as an abbreviation for a Country/Region or a US State?
 That's not clear because a code like this can mean either one.
 For instance, AL can mean Alabama or Albania, AR can mean Arkansas or Argentina, or CA can mean California or Canada.
 It makes a difference when we go to chart our GeoCode field on a map.

 Should Power BI Desktop show a picture of the world with countries/regions highlighted?
 Or should it show a picture of the United States with states highlighted?
 You can specify a data category for data just like this.
 Data categorization further refines the information Power BI Desktop can use to provide the best visualizations.